scottward/hs-push/editions/32-how-to-pick-right-habits.md

 ## Post Text

-"There’s nothing you can’t do if you get the habits right."
+"There's nothing you can't do if you get the habits right."
-—
+— Charles Duhigg

-“Getting the habits” right sounds simple—but it's anything but.
+"Getting the habits" right sounds simple—but it's anything but.

 I recommend you start with the size of the habit.
 Identify what you want to start doing, then create a smaller habit that supports it.

-For example, let’s say you want to start working on your strategic goals more (not just daily work).
+For example, let's say you want to start working on your strategic goals more (not just daily work).
 You decide to shoot for 4 hours of strategic work per week.
-Don’t set that as your target.
-Set two smaller habits instead: At the beginning of the week, schedule 4 hours of strategic work on your calendar.
-Track the number of strategic work hours you actually do.
-You’re far more likely to follow through with these two smaller habits.
+Don't set that as your target.

+Set two smaller habits instead:

+1. At the beginning of the week, schedule 4 hours of strategic work on your calendar.

+2. Track the number of strategic work hours you actually do.

+You're far more likely to follow through with these two smaller habits.

 And they will end up building the bigger habit over time.

-The “right” habits are usually small and easy.
+The "right" habits are usually small and easy.

 ## Feedback